-Brisbane City Plan 2014 defines outdoor lighting as any form of permanently installed lighting system, whether internal or external, which emits light that may have impact beyond the site.
+Brisbane City Plan 2014 defines 'outdoor lighting' as 'any form of permanently installed lighting system, whether internal or external, which emits light that may have impact beyond the site'.

 No development application required

-If your outdoor lighting project meets all acceptable outcomes in the Outdoor lighting code a development application to Brisbane City Council is not required.
+If your outdoor lighting project meets all acceptable outcomes in the Outdoor lighting code, a development application to Brisbane City Council is not required.
 A self assessment of the Outdoor lighting code should be carried out to determine compliance with the identified requirements.

 Impact assessment development application

-Even if a development application is not required for the outdoor lighting, a suitable lighting expert should be engaged to install and to certify that the lighting and installation meet the acceptable outcomes of the Outdoor lighting code.
+Even if a development application is not required for outdoor lighting, a suitable lighting expert should be engaged to install and to certify that the lighting and installation meet the acceptable outcomes of the Outdoor lighting code.